InfluxDB Markedly Outperforms OpenTSDB in Time Series Data & Metrics Benchmark

 This blog post has been updated on February 6, 2018 with the latest benchmark results for InfluxDB 1.4.2 and OpenTSDB v2.3.0.
 To provide you with the latest findings, this blog is regularly updated with the latest benchmark figures.

-At InfluxData, one of the common questions we’ve been getting asked by developers and architects alike the last few months is, “How does InfluxDB compare to OpenTSDB for time-series workloads?”
+At InfluxData, one of the common questions we regularly get asked by developers and architects alike the last few months is: “How does InfluxDB compare to OpenTSDB for time series workloads?”
 This question might be prompted for a few reasons.
 First, if they’re starting a brand new project and doing the due diligence of evaluating a few solutions head-to-head, it can be helpful in creating their comparison grid.
 Second, they might already be using OpenTSDB for ingesting logs in an existing monitoring setup, but would like to now see how they can integrate metrics collection into their system and believe there might be a better solution than OpenTSDB for this task.

-Over the last few weeks we set out to compare the performance and features of InfluxDB and OpenTSDB for common time-series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
-InfluxDB outperformed OpenTSDB in all three tests with 5x greater write throughput per server, while using 16.5x less disk space when compared against OpenTSDB’s time series optimized configuration, and delivering 4.0x faster response times for tested queries.
+Over the last few weeks, we set out to compare the performance and features of InfluxDB and OpenTSDB for common time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
+InfluxDB outperformed OpenTSDB in all three tests with 9x greater write throughput per server, while using 8x less disk space when compared against OpenTSDB’s time series optimized configuration, and delivering 7x faster response times for tested queries.

 - Data ingest performance – measured in values per second per server

-- On-disk storage requirements – measured in GBs
+- On-disk storage requirements – measured in bytes

 - Mean query response time – measured in milliseconds

 About the dataset